 Great Information!
 Now What?

-There you have it – the four main SAP Commerce implementation techniques!
+There you have it – the four main SAP Commerce ERP integration techniques!

 On one hand, we’ve given you a lot to chew on.
 On the other, there are in-depth factors we simply can’t cover in a short overview.
 If you want to dive deeper, we recommend this article for a technical analysis with additional documentation that may aid a more detailed decision process.